AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/power-bi-connector.md

 To retrieve data views, follow these steps:

-1. In Microsoft Power BI Desktop, in the entry field of the `Get Data` window, type `OSI`.<br>The AVEVA Data Hub Data Views connector file displays in the `All` pane.
+1. In Microsoft Power BI Desktop, in the entry field of the `Get Data` window, type `AVEVA`.<br>The AVEVA Data Hub Data Views connector file displays in the `All` pane.

    ![Get Data](./images/get-data.png)

-1. Select the `OSIsoft Cloud Services Data Views` connector file, and then select **Connect**.
+1. Select the `AVEVA Data Hub Data Views` connector file, and then select **Connect**.

 1. Select **Continue** in the `Connecting to a third-party service` warning.

-1. In the `OSIsoft Cloud Services Data Views` window, enter the tenant and namespace for the data views you want to access, and then select **OK**.
+1. In the `AVEVA Data Hub Data Views` window, enter the namespace for the data views you want to access, and then select **OK**.

    The AVEVA Data Hub sign-in window displays if you have not already signed in.

-    - If you have not already signed in, select **Sign in as different user** and complete the user authentication process.
+   - Select **Sign in** and complete the user authentication process.

-1. In the `OSIsoft Cloud Services Data Views` sign-in window, select **Connect**.
+   - In the `AVEVA Data Hub Data Views` sign-in window, select **Connect**.

 1. In the `Navigator` pane, do one of the following: